Howrah: Other transport

-There are ferry services available, between various jetties in Howrah and Kolkata, which was introduced in the 1970s.
-The jetties on Howrah side are at Howrah Station, Ramkrishnapur, Shibpur, Shalimar, Bandhaghat, Belur Math, Bally and Nazirganj.
-Howrah is also served by Netaji Subhas Chandra Bose International Airport, located in Dumdum, Kolkata.
+There are ferry services available, between various jetties in Howrah and Kolkata, which were introduced in the 1970s.

 Neighbourhoods

-Howrah has many various neighbourhoods, the most notable being Shibpur, Santragachi, Belur, Ramrajatala, Liluah and Bally.
-Shibpur hosts the Acharya Jagadish Chandra Bose Indian Botanic Garden, containing the Great Banyan tree, and the Indian Institute of Engineering Science and Technology, Shibpur.
-Santragachi has a large railway station as well as the Santragachhi Jheel, a large lake that attracts migratory birds during winter.
-Belur hosts Belur Math, the headquarters of the Ramakrishna Math and Mission.
-Ramrajatala hosts a famous Rama Temple.
-Near Howrah Station is the slum of Pilkhana which was the basis of the famous book and film "City of Joy".
-Liluah host some of India's oldest railway factories and is also the educational Hub of Howrah.
+Howrah has many various neighbourhoods, the most notable being Shibpur, Santragachi, Belur, Salkia, Ramrajatala, Liluah, Howrah Maidan and Bally.
+Shibpur hosts the Acharya Jagadish Chandra Bose Indian Botanic Garden, containing the Great Banyan tree, Avani Riverside Mall is also located here and the Indian Institute of Engineering Science and Technology, Shibpur.
+Near Howrah Station is the slum of Pilkhana which was the basis of the famous book and film City of Joy.

 Education

 The Indian Institute of Engineering Science and Technology, Shibpur is a public engineering and research institution.
-It is the second oldest engineering institution in India, and is an institute of national importance.
+It is the fourth oldest engineering institution in India, and is an institute of national importance.

 Howrah's schools are either run by the state government or by private institutions.
 The medium of instruction is Bengali, English or Hindi.
 Schools are affiliated to the West Bengal Board of Secondary Education (WBBSE), West Bengal Council of Higher Secondary Education (WBCHSE), the Indian Certificate of Secondary Education (ICSE), National Institute of Open Schooling (NIOS) and Central Board of Secondary Education (CBSE).

 Howrah Zilla School, established in 1845, is the only Governmental school in Howrah.

-Howrah's first vernacular Bengali medium school, established in 1857, was Santragachi Minor School.
-Currently the school is running as Santragachi Kedarnath Institution, Howrah.
+Howrah's first vernacular Bengali medium school, established in 1857, was Santragachi Minor School: currently the school is running as Santragachi Kedarnath Institution, Howrah.

 Sports

 The Sailen Manna Stadium, also known as the Howrah Municipal Corporation Stadium, is a multi-use stadium that hosts sporting events for association football.
 Dumurjala Sports City is a multi-purpose sports complex at Dumurjala.
+Howrah Rifle Club is a sports shooting stadium located at Kadamtala.